 Provost Fellowship Budget Request Form (complete and submit to access budget)

 Provost Fellowship Progress Report Prompt (Due 8/15 for summer fellows, 1/15 for academic year fellows)

-Provost Fellowship Payment & Budget Info (Complete by last day of finals, spring)
+Provost Fellowship Award and Budget Info (read over with mentor by last day of finals, spring)

 Applying for the Provost Fellowship

 As with the other LUROP Fellowships, students must apply online for the Provost Fellowship by March 1.
 Additionally, all applicants MUST have a faculty member willing to serve as a mentor BEFORE applying.
 Upper-level undergraduates generally apply with projects they have taken more individual initiative over designing, while younger undergraduates tend to apply with projects that their mentors designed (although all fellows should show a distinct individual component and take initiative within the project).